SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

 truststore of this instance.
 Furthermore, the access data of other instances must be added to the local server list.
 To complete this setup, please follow the next steps:
 1. Run ``bash ./import-to-truststore.sh``
+2. If the ``SORMAS2SORMAS_DIR`` environment variable is not available, the script will search for ``/opt/sormas2sormas`` by default.
-2. If the ``sormas2sormas`` directory is not found, you will be prompted to provide its path.
+If it is not found there, you will be prompted to provide the pat to the *sormas2sormas* directory.
-3. If the ``SORMAS_PROPERTIES`` environment variable is not available, the script will search for the ``sormas.properties`` file in ``/opt/domains/sormas/sormas.properties`` by default.
-If it is not found there, you will be prompted to provide the path to the ``sormas.properties`` file.
+3. If the ``SORMAS_DOMAIN_DIR`` environment variable is not available, the script will search for ``/opt/domains/sormas`` by default.
+If it is not found there, you will be prompted to provide the path to the *sormas domain directory*.
 4. If ``sormas2sormas.truststore.p12`` is not found in the folder ``/sormas2sormas``, it will be created.
     The truststore password may be provided in an environment variable ``SORMAS_S2S_TRUSTSTORE_PASS``.
     * If the aforementioned environment variable is not available, the truststore password will be searched in the